(Rough Draft - Last changed 36 days ago.)

 (Maybe there IS a better way than "keeping a stiff upper lip"?)

 Understanding the Dominant Feeling

-I think that for many men in U.S. (and maybe elsewhere), it was or still is considered a sign of weakness if men had feelings.
+For some men in U.S. (and maybe elsewhere), it was (or still is) considered a sign of weakness if men show they had any feelings.
+"Keep a stiff upper lip."
 And it was also a sign of almost failure if you had to see a therapist.
-Now, suppressing your feelings may make sense if you have to fight in a war, and you have to choose between your life or an "enemy's" life, but understanding them can open a door for change.
-So for men, it may be harder to work towards determining their dominant feelings.
-Regardless if you are a woman or a man, in some families or cultures, feelings are suppressed.
-None the less, change is still very possible, but with maybe more initial effort.
+Now, suppressing your feelings may seem to make sense if you have to fight in a war, and you have to choose between your life or an "enemy's" life.

 1) WHY we do make some of the decisions that we do?